August 29, 2008

 |Louise Elisabeth Vigee Le Brun, The Duchess de Polignac.
 1783, oil on canvas.
 The National Trust Waddesdon Manor, Aylesbury, UK.|

-A year after Marie and the Princesse Lamballe teamed up, the comtesse de Polignac enters the picture.
-Yolande Gabrielle was born in Paris in 1749.
+A year after Marie Antoinette and the Princesse Lamballe teamed up, the comtesse de Polignac enters the picture.
+She was born in Paris in 1749.
 Her father was Comte Gabriel Polastron, who had been a member of the household of Marie Antoinette's father-in-law, Louis XVI’s father, the late Dauphine Louis. and her mother was Jeanne Charlotte Hérault, daughter of Rene Hérault who had served on the privy counsel.
 Their family was more impoverished than wealthy, and had been that way for decades.

 |Elisabeth Louise Vigée-LeBrun, Duchesse de Polignac.
 1787, Pastel.|